sambacha/jsonlint/README.md

     cat myfile.json | jsonlint

+or process all `.json` files in a directory:

+    jsonlint mydir

-jsonlint will either report a syntax error with details or pretty print the source if it is valid.
+`jsonlint` will either report a syntax error with details or pretty print the source if it is valid.

 ### Options

     $ jsonlint -h

-    Usage: jsonlint [file] [options]
+    Usage: jsonlint [file [file [...]]] [options]

-    file     file to parse; otherwise uses stdin
+    file     files or directories to parse; otherwise uses stdin

     Options:
        -v, --version            print version and exit